Homer Halibut Hunters Corporate Logo

 We’re glad you do!

-Travel time to halibut fishing grounds out of Homer harbor varies from 1-3 hours, and is dependent on weather conditions, where the fish have been biting, and what type of trip you’ve booked.
-We are generally always in sight of land but can travel as much as 150 miles in a single day on our long range trips.
+Travel time to halibut fishing grounds out of Homer harbor varies from 1-3 hours and on average probably takes us between 90 minutes and 2 hours on average.
+All of this depends on the trip you’ve booked, weather conditions on the day of the trip, and where the fish have been biting.
+We are generally always in sight of land but can travel as much as 150 miles round trip in a single day.

 We actually have an entire page dedicated to explaining how we fish for halibut, Rockfish, salmon, and lingcod.
 Please check it out!